-17. Description of Authority and its Board Structure
+11. Description of the Authority and its Board Structure

-The Battery Park City Authority (the "Authority") is a Public Benefit Corporation, established in 1969 to create, develop and maintain a balanced community of commercial, residential, retail, and park space within its designated 92-acre site located in the southwestern tip of Manhattan.
-In order to meet this mandate, the State Legislature empowered the Authority to plan, create, coordinate and sustain a balanced community of commercial, residential, retail, parks and open space within its designated 92-acre site on the lower west side of Manhattan.
+The Battery Park City Authority (the "Authority"), a public benefit corporation, was established in 1969 to create, develop and maintain a balanced community of commercial, residential, retail, and park space within its designated 92-acre site located in the southwestern tip of Manhattan.

-a.
-Committees and Committee Members
+11.1 Committees and Committee Members

-The Authority has a seven member board who serve without compensation although, as currently constituted, there are only six members.
-During 2015, the board members were: Dennis Mehiel, Frank J. Branchini, Donald A. Capoccia, Jr., Hector Batista, Martha J. Gallo, and Lester Petracca.
+The Authority has a seven member board who members serve without compensation although, as currently constituted, there are only five members.
+During 2016, the board members were: Dennis Mehiel, Donald A. Capoccia, Jr., Hector Batista, Martha J. Gallo, and Lester Petracca.
 The board has three committees: Investment Committee, Governance Committee and Audit & Finance Committee.
 The members of each committee are: